pegasus-isi/kiso/docs/extending.rst

 .. note::

-    The `name` of the ENtryPoint used here will be the configuration key in the software section of the experiment configuration.
+    The `name` of the EntryPoint used here will be the configuration key in the software section of the experiment configuration.

     .. code-block:: yaml